GClunies/reflekt/README.md

 - Support user-defined metadata (e.g. a "code owner" for each event).
 - Leverage continuous integration to test and deploy changes to plans, events, and properties.

-## Bets
-Reflekt is betting on the following trends in the product analytics space:
+In addition to the beliefs above, Reflekt is betting on the following trends in the product analytics space:
 - More explicit tracking.
 Less implicit tracking.
 - Product analytics increasingly powered by the data warehouse and dbt.
 - dbt [metrics](https://docs.getdbt.com/docs/building-a-dbt-project/metrics) / [metrics layer](https://docs.getdbt.com/docs/dbt-cloud/using-dbt-cloud/cloud-metrics-layer) - imagine defining metrics in the tracking plan and Reflekt templating them in dbt for you. 📈